Robot-In-A-Can/Evebrain-Firmware-ESP8266/README.md

 ## Add this repo to your Arduino Libraries folder

-### On Linux
+**Heads up!** In previous version of the Arduino IDE, all libraries were stored together deep within the contents folder of the Arduino application.
+However, in newer versions of the IDE, libraries added through the Library Manger can be found in a folder named '**libraries**' found in your Arduino Sketchbook folder.
+For more information on the Library manger, including deleting and updating info, visit the [GitHub: Arduino - Library Manager FAQ](https://github.com/arduino/Arduino/wiki/Library-Manager-FAQ).

-If you are using Snaps to install Arduino on Linux this is ~/snap/arduino/current/Arduino/libraries
+* On Linux and you are using Snaps to install Arduino your libraries folder is `~/snap/arduino/current/Arduino/libraries`.

-### on Mac

-~/Documents/Arduino/libraries

-### on windows this
+* On a Mac `~/Documents/Arduino/libraries`

-your home dir Documents/Arduino/libraries
+* On windows it wil be in your home dir Documents/Arduino/libraries

 ## Write to board